UNSW Appeal, Suspension, and Termination Guides

 Program transfer does not reset the issue

 The current public guidance says academic standing is determined at the career level, not just the program level.
-That matters because a weak appeal can not be rescued by treating a new program application as if it wipes the progression record clean.
+That matters because a weak appeal cannot be rescued by treating a new program application as if it wipes the progression record clean.

 How the current UNSW postgraduate standing path affects appeal strategy